luciormoraes/gin-rest-api/README.md

 - Installing GORM
 - Change controller to create students / new endpoint
 - using autoMigrate from gorm: Struct Student as gorm.Model

+## Day 27/100: Developing a Rest API with GIN
+- return all students from DB
+- new endpoint: SearchStudentByID